fullstack-network/interviews/questions/FSRC-youtube-player-chat-sync.md

 Senior level JS engineer

+### The problem

+You need to sync a video player with chat messages.

 ### API

 For this question, you have a given API which you need to mock completely, create fake data and make sure you test thoroughly.